-Even if the tree you’re felling isn’t exceptionally large, don’t take the risk of foregoing safety gear.
+Even if the tree you’re felling isn’t exceptionally large, say, you’re cutting down a Christmas tree, don’t take the risk of foregoing safety gear.
 While chances are you won’t have any problems, safety should always be the top priority.
 You should wear:

 - Closed, sturdy shoes or boots

 - Pants and a long-sleeved shirt (For the best protection, opt for chainsaw-safe clothing.)

 - Logger or hard hat

 - Ear protection—plugs or earmuffs designed to reduce sound

 - Work gloves

 While you can safely chop down a very small tree or sapling with an ax, for most trees beyond that size, a chainsaw is the best tool.
 In general, a 16-to-18-inch bar is best for small to medium trees, and a 20- to-24-inch bar for larger trees or for cutting up an already felled large tree for firewood.
 Keep in mind that larger chainsaws weigh more, which can lead to arm and shoulder fatigue.
 Average weight ranges from about 10 to 15 pounds, but some of the beefiest chainsaws weigh in excess of 20 pounds.